 |Mame Woury Thioubou|

 Mame Woury Thioubou: Face to Face, Women and Beauty in St. Louis (Senegal).
 Published in Regard Émoi Afrique, 7 December 2011.
-Translation from French to English by Beti Ellerson
+Translation from French by Beti Ellerson

 Mame Woury Thioubou was born and raised in Senegal.
 After a MA in geography at the University Cheikh Anta Diop in Dakar and a diploma in journalism at the University of St. Louis, Senegal, she became a journalist/reporter at the "Quotidien" and for the company Avenir Communication, and technical assistant for Programme Agenda 21 in the city of Matam.